Pittsburgh sports lore: The Drop Seen 'Round the World: The Cueto Chant

 During the bottom of the second inning in the 2013 NL Wild Card Game against the Cincinnati Reds, Pirates' catcher Russell Martin stepped up to the plate to face Reds' ace pitcher Johnny Cueto.
-The crowd at the park was incredibly intense, having not seen playoff baseball in 20 years, many fans experiencing their first ever playoff game in their lifetimes.
+The crowd at the park was intense, having not seen playoff baseball in 20 years, some fans experiencing their first ever playoff game in their lifetimes.
 A rhythmic chant of "CUE-TO, CUE-TO" began to rise through the cheers, mocking Cueto, who had given up a solo home run to Marlon Byrd earlier in the inning.
 The chant grew in volume until the pitcher's name echoed loudly through the entire park.
 Cueto, visibly rattled, set himself on the mound and began wiping the ball with his hands.
 Seconds later, he fumbled it and it fell to the ground, rolling a few feet away.
 The crowd roared with a mixture of laughter and applause, and their chants grew even louder as he quickly recovered the baseball and returned to the mound.
 Cueto attempted to gather himself, but the next pitch he threw, a fastball over the heart of the plate, would be launched into the left-field bleachers by Martin, giving the Pirates a 2–0 lead and the momentum they would need to secure the win.

 The TBS television broadcasting crew of Ernie Johnson Jr., Ron Darling, and Cal Ripken Jr. were impressed by the Pittsburgh fans, saying they had never heard baseball fans chant at that magnitude since Boston Red Sox fans infamously taunted Darryl Strawberry during Game 5 of the 1986 World Series; Darling called it the sound of "21 years of frustration, dressed in black" (Pirates fans had been encouraged by Andrew McCutchen to dress in black for the game).